avelaxonov/cuttlefish-game/README.md

 ## Still to come

 Held back from this edition: a prologue cutscene, passive communication with the shore, achievement-like charms, and some chain quests.
-Also under consideration: an installable offline version and possibly a Russian and Japanese translations.
+Also under consideration: an installable offline version and possibly Russian and Japanese translations.

 ---